lukmie/CarRentalApplication/README.md

 # CarRentalApplication
 Spring MVC application designed for car rental company as a final project in SDA Academy.

-**Features**
+## Features
+Not authorized user can access home page, see available branches and cars, and beside those login and registration panel.

+**Common user(ROLE_USER)
+-

 ## Built With
 * Spring Boot 2.1.8